Fluorescent lighting. You probably already have an idea of what it is. Maybe you even understand a little about how it works.

 - Energy efficiency

-By retrofitting from incandescent to linear fluorescent lighting, you can expect to see a 40 percent savings on your energy bill.
+By retrofitting from incandescent or halogen to linear fluorescent lighting, you can expect to see a 40 percent savings on your energy bill.

 - Variety of color temperatures